cgkineo/adapt-mathJax/README.md

 }
 ```
 * If this needs to be overridden, add the above to `config.json` and modify where required.
-* Copy the extension folder into the src > extensions directory and run an appropriate Grunt task.
+* With [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run `adapt install mathJax`.
+Alternatively, download the ZIP and extract into the src > extensions directory.
+* Run an appropriate Grunt task.

 ### Usage